ralph-groupscholar/ralph-experiment/README.md

 ## Self-extensibility

 BigRalph can create new skills in `org/skills/`, add departments to `org/about.md`, and spawn ProductRalphs for anything he imagines.
 The system is designed to grow on its own.

+## Database sync

+`./sync.sh` pushes agent state into Postgres for reporting dashboards and long-term storage.
+It uses the `RALPH_DATABASE_URL` environment variable and defaults to the `ralph_experiment` schema with an `agent_state` table.